-If you are an individual, see our Calendar of Events for upcoming Vermont Reads programs in your area, or visit our Participating Communities page.
+If you are an individual, see our Calendar of Events for upcoming Vermont Reads programs in your area.
 If you don’t see any, reach out to your local library or another community organization to let them know their community members want to participate in Vermont Reads.

 Adult education centers or corrections sites that would like to offer Vermont Reads to literacy audiences should contact our Director of Literacy Programs at (802) 262-1352 for the request form.
 These requests will be considered throughout 2018, and are not impacted by other Vermont Reads application deadlines.

 We count on the community organizations leading local Vermont Reads projects to loan books to their community members.
 But we still encourage everyone who can get their hands on a copy to read this year’s title.
 Watch our Calendar for events that may involve book loans, and check your local library for lending copies.
 Or, buy a copy from your favorite local bookstore, and when you’re done reading, loan it to a friend or neighbor.